 So, what is Acral Lick Dermatitis?

-Acral Lick Dermatitis (lick granuloma or canine neurodermatitis) is a skin disease that is characterized by hair loss in a particular “hot spot” where a dog will excessively lick themselves over and over in an “obsessive-compulsive” manner.
+Acral Lick Dermatitis (lick granuloma or canine neurodermatitis) is a skin disease that is characterized by hair loss in a particular “hot spot” where a dog will excessively lick itself over and over in an “obsessive-compulsive” manner.

 This is when…